schischa/marcs-custom-wp-functions/README.md

 **Marc's Custom WP Functions Plugin** is a simple WordPress plugin created to handle custom functions without the need for a child theme.
 It allows you to add specific customizations to your WordPress site while keeping them independent of the theme, ensuring your modifications are preserved during theme updates.

-This plugin includes two main features:
+This plugin includes the following features:

 1. **Disable the URL Field in the Comment Form**: Removes the "Website" URL field from the comment form to help reduce spam and improve user experience.
 2. **Disable Emojis for GDPR Compliance**: Disables WordPress's built-in emoji functionality by removing related scripts and styles from the site and the WordPress admin area.
 This can help with GDPR compliance or reduce unnecessary JavaScript and CSS loading.
+3. **Remove WordPress Logo from Admin Bar**: Removes the default WordPress logo and links from the admin bar for a cleaner interface.
+4. **Change "Howdy" Text to "Hello" in Admin Bar**: Replaces the "Howdy," greeting in the WordPress admin bar with "Hello," for a more neutral tone.

 ## Features

 - **Disable URL Field in Comments**: Automatically removes the URL input field from the comment form to minimize external links and reduce the chance of spam.

-- **Disable Emojis**: Disables the emoji detection script, related styles, and TinyMCE plugin, improving page load speed and minimizing unnecessary content for GDPR compliance.
+- **Disable Emojis**: Disables the emoji detection script, related styles, and TinyMCE emoji plugin, improving page load speed and minimizing unnecessary content for GDPR compliance.

+- **Remove WordPress Logo in Admin Bar**: Removes the WordPress logo and its associated links from the admin bar to simplify the admin interface.

+- **Change Howdy to Hello in Admin Bar**: Customizes the greeting in the admin bar to replace "Howdy," with "Hello" for a more user-friendly approach.

 ## Installation